infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 		-  Capacity building of staff to use thismaterial to make children feel reassured, informed, safe.

 # Recommendation II : Staff Motivation
+The staff’s opinions differed a little.
+Their top concern areas were :
+-  Playing equipment for children.
+(57%)
+-  Motivation: Higher salaries; more holidays; acknowledgement from and accessibility to authorities (31%)
+-  Security systems (to reduce cases of running away).
+(31%)
+-  Institutional Budget - increase and timely disbursement.
+(17%)
+-  1 Infrastructure (building renovations, improvement etc) .
+(4.9%)

 -  Staff motivation :
 		- Standardized motivation and Reinforcement Program.
 Develop a state level recognition award system based on identifying best practices;
 		-  Standardized discipline code for offences by staff